Former US President Donald Trump was keen on returning to the gold standard, but could the US really bring it back? We look at whether it’s possible.

 What would happen if the US returned to the gold standard?

-So a return to the gold standard would also mean “accepting the wild swings that are sometimes inherent in the lustrous yellow metal.”
-And while some think that gold would offer greater price stability, it’s been volatile in the past.
-Though the gold price has been fairly stable lately, if we look back further we can see that it dropped steeply from 2011 to 2016.
+That means that a return to the gold standard would also expose the US economy to the yellow metal’s sometimes dramatic fluctuations — while some think that gold would offer greater price stability, it’s no secret that it’s been volatile in the past.
+Looking back past the metal’s recent stability, it dropped quite steeply from 2011 to 2016.

 As can be seen, returning to the gold standard would be a complex ordeal with many pros and cons associated.
 What do you think about the idea?
-Do you think Trump should bring back the gold standard?
-Let us know in the comments, or by taking the poll below.
+Do you think the US should bring back the gold standard?
+And do you think a future president might do so?
+Let us know in the comments.

 This is an updated version of an article first published by the Investing News Network in 2017.